Reading and drinking

 Lou Clark knows lots of things.
 She knows how many footsteps there are between the bus stop and home.
 She knows she likes working in The Buttered Bun tea shop and she knows she might not love her boyfriend Patrick.
 What Lou doesn’t know is she’s about to lose her job or that knowing what’s coming is what keeps her sane.
 Will Traynor knows his motorcycle accident took away his desire to live.
 He knows everything feels very small and rather joyless now and he knows exactly how he’s going to put a stop to that.
 What Will doesn’t know is that Lou is about to burst into his world in a riot of colour.
 And neither of them knows they’re going to change the other for all time.

 Get your own copy of Me Before You here.

 James Frey wakes up on a plane, with no memory of the preceding two weeks.
 His face is cut and his body is covered with bruises.
 He has no wallet and no idea of his destination.
 He has abused alcohol and every drug he can lay his hands on for a decade – and he is aged only twenty-three.
 What happens next is one of the most powerful and extreme stories ever told.
 His family takes him to a rehabilitation centre.
 And James Frey starts his perilous journey back to the world of the drug and alcohol-free living.
 His lack of self-pity is unflinching and searing.
 A Million Little Pieces is a dazzling account of a life destroyed and a life reconstructed.
 It is also the introduction of a bold and talented literary voice, wrapped in controversy on its release as it was falsely promoted as a memoir but today is recognised as semi-autobiographical.

-Get your own copy of James Frey’s controversial book through our bookshop.
+Get your own copy of James Frey’s controversial book here.

 Got any recommendations of your own, about books, alcohol, you?
-Do keep adding to the list and recommending new books and films, by either posting them on Facebook, or emailing firstname.lastname@example.org.
+We want to hear your book recommendations.
+Post them on Facebook or email firstname.lastname@example.org.